 Chemeketa has a variety of short-term training, industry specific options which you can complete in less than a year that may lead to employment opportunities for you.
+Many of these training programs are based on industry skill standards or certification requirements.
 Offerings include credit and non-credit classes and workshops that range from less than a week to four terms.
-Please look at page 35 for a list of these options and a contact number for specific information.
+Please look at page 39 for a list of these options and a contact number for specific information.
 Some of the programs like Occupational Skills Training and Employment Skills Training may allow you to create your own customized program if it is consistent with gaining employment in a specific occupation.

 Starting dates for the classes vary.
 Many of these classes can be offered on demand but others follow the regular college schedule.
 It is best to contact the department offering the courses to check on cost, schedule and any requirements for admission and job placement information.
 These classes meet all college standards for quality of instruction.
+For additional information on short-term training opportunities, contact Eileen Casey White, Chemeketa Short-Term Training Coordinator, at Eileen@chemeketa.edu or 503-589-7951.

 Some of the credit short-term training options may apply to the Associate of Applied Science, the Associate of General Studies, and the Oregon Associate of Arts transfer degrees.
 Check with Counseling and Career Services in Building 2, on the main campus to see if the coursework will apply.
-To arrange an appointment call 503-399-5120.
+To arrange and appointment, call 503-399-5120.

 Financial aid may be available to students who enroll in programs that offer 24 or more credits over approximately six months or more.
-For more information on financial aid call 503-399-5018 during regular business hours.
+For more information on financial aid, call 503-399-5018 during regular business hours.

-New Workforce Department Agency-Sponsored Services 503-399-6075
+New Workforce Department

+Agency-Sponsored Services 503-399-6075

 New Workforce Department contracts with public and private agencies throughout the district to provide client and staff development services.
-Workshops are offered on career and personal development topics, and mental and health issues, case consultation, assessments and individual counseling can be provided under contract to agency-sponsored clients.
+Workshops are offered on career and personal development topics, and mental and health issues.
+Case consultation, assessments and individual counseling can be provided under contract to agency-sponsored clients.
 Professional development workshops can also be arranged for agency staff.